scop/django-instant-admin/README.md

 startup which you'll need to fix before the admin site will work.
 Typically, these fixes need to be made in `inspected/models.py` only.

+## License

+Copyright 2019 Ville Skyttä
+SPDX-License-Identifier: BSD-3-Clause

+Applies to Django instant admin itself as a whole; not e.g. to the models you may generate and use with it.